 4. Perfect Forward Secrecy (PFS)

+Next time a user is assigned that compromised key, a hacker or anyone else can track their activities and steal their data.
 PFS ensures that each connection gets a new, unique encryption key.
 Let’s say you connect to a VPN today at 1 pm.
 Then, you disconnect and connect again at 3 pm.
-These connections will have DIFFERENT encryption keys both of which are unique and never reused.

-As a result, even if the hacker compromises one of these keys, it won’t be used again, so it doesn’t matter – it’s redundant.
-Of course, it’s extremely hard to compromise safe and secure VPNs, and in 99.99999% of the cases, this won’t happen.
+These connections will have different encryption keys, both of which are unique and never reused.
+As a result, even if the hacker compromises one of these keys, it won’t be used again, so it doesn’t matter.
+Of course, it’s extremely hard to compromise safe and secure VPNs, and in 99.99% of the cases, this won’t happen.

 5. RAM-Based Servers

-Last but not least, I should state the importance of RAM-based servers.
-You’ll see this feature only in top-of-the-line VPNs like ExpressVPN, CyberGhost, NordVPN, and Surfshark.
-Essentially, RAM-based servers are a crucial thing for privacy.
+Last but not least, we should state the importance of RAM-based servers.
+You’ll see this feature only in top-of-the-line VPNs like NordVPN, ExpressVPN, CyberGhost, and Surfshark.
+RAM-based servers are crucial for privacy.
+Random Access Memory, or RAM, loses its data each time the power is cut off.

-Random Access Memory or RAM loses its data each time the power is cut off.
-Hard disks that are used by low-tier providers won’t lose their data until it’s wiped manually or the disk has malfunctioned.
+Hard disks used by low-tier providers won’t lose their data until it’s wiped manually or the disk has malfunctioned.
 Basing a server on RAM has the benefit of wiping every bit of information with each restart.
+When the server restarts, all data is lost, so there’s nothing to get from the server.

-Servers based on traditional hard disks store information for months and years, so if the server is compromised, chances are that the authorities, hackers, or anyone else will be able to read this data and endanger your privacy.
+The authorities can request the provider to hand out its server data, but upon inspection, they’ll see that the servers are empty since no data can be found.
+Servers based on hard disks store information for months, so if the server is compromised, the authorities, hackers, or anyone else will be able to read this data.

-Why Free VPNs Are NOT Safe to Use?
+Why Free VPNs Are Not Safe to Use? ❌

 The Lack of Security Features

-Unlike paid providers, free VPNs won’t offer you the full roster of features I talked about.
+Unlike paid providers, free VPNs won’t offer the full roster of features.
 Many times, they’re using weaker encryption coupled with the lack of a kill switch, no IP leak protection, and other advanced features.
+As such, they’re prone to IP and DNS leaks that will compromise your privacy. down the road.

-As such, they’re prone to IP/DNS leaks that will compromise your privacy.
 Furthermore, RAM-based servers are the feature that free VPNs are missing, which, as stated, is a game-changer in some VPNs.
 We should also mention the VPN protocols.
+Free services don’t have enough resources to upgrade their security, so they stick to older protocols just to make the service work.

-The study showed that 18% don’t encrypt your traffic while a whopping 84% of free services are leaking your private data.
+There’s an interesting study done by the University of Berkeley and New South Wales in which they studied free VPNs for Android.
+The study showed that 18% don’t encrypt their traffic, while a whopping 84% of free services are leaking your private data.
 Sounds alarming?
-Well, it surely is, especially when we add intrusive logging practices to the equation.
+We believe it does.

 Intrusive Logging Practices

-You’re not paying it with your money but with data like browsing history, your IP address, DNS requests, geolocation, connection timestamps, and other revealing bits of data.
-Even free VPNs with limited bandwidth and slow speeds tend to do this.
+You’re not paying it with your money but with data like browsing history, IP address, DNS requests, geolocation, connection timestamps, and other revealing bits.
+Even free VPNs with limited data and slow speeds tend to do this.
+Aside from Hola VPN, we can mention Urban VPN and at least a dozen more.

-Aside from Hola VPN, we can mention services like Betternet, Opera VPN, and dozens more.
-Paid VPNs are safe because they already make money from subscriptions and as such, they don’t have the need to collect and sell your data – you’re already paying for a service with your money.
+Paid VPNs are safe because they already make money from subscriptions, and as such, they don’t need to collect and sell your data – you’re already paying for a service with money.

 Frequent IP and DNS Leaks

 As said, free VPN providers won’t protect your connection properly, which leads to problems with data leaking.
-I’ve seen this more than a few times, especially with low-quality free services that have questionable security.
+We’ve seen this more than a few times, especially with low-quality free services that have questionable security.
+The image below shows you Turbo VPN and the leak test we did in a recent review.

-Paid providers like ExpressVPN, CyberGhost, and NordVPN show no signs of leaking, which is why they’re safe and secure, and free providers aren’t.
+Despite having a US IP address, you can see a leak with a Serbian IP (our native IP), indicating that our connection isn’t as secure as it should be.
+Paid providers like NordVPN, ExpressVPN, and CyberGhost show no signs of leaking, which is why they’re safe and secure, and free providers aren’t.

 VPN Limitations That You Should Know About